YearOfProgramming/2017Challenges/challenge_2/python/popcorn_anachronism/readme.md

 Given an array of numbers or letters, finds the one number/letter that is not repeated.
-Uses .count function in python 3 for O(n) solution.
+Uses .count function in python 3.